Vintage Guitar: Chapter Two

 Gibson Les Paul

-Introducing the most representative Gibson electric guitars
+Introducing Gibson’s iconic electric guitars

 Gibson ES-175